uni-notes/uni-notes/docs/Economics/Behavioral_Economics/02_Time_Preferences.md

 ## Planning Fallacy

-Under-estimation of effort costs of tasks, leading to people always under-performing compared to original plan, even if they are aware of this.
+ Cognitive bias where people underestimate the time, resources, and effort needed to complete a task, even when they have experience with similar tasks that took longer than planned

 ## Case Studies